neondatabase/website/content/docs/guides/prisma-migrations.md

 [Prisma](https://www.prisma.io/) is an open-source ORM for Node.js and Typescript, known for its ease of use and focus on type safety.
 It supports many databases, including Postgres, and provides a robust system for managing database schemas and migrations.

-This guide will walk you through using `Prisma` ORM with the `Neon` managed Postgres database in a Javascript project.
-We'll create a Node.js application, set up Prisma, and showcase the workflow of setting up and interacting with the database using Prisma.
+This guide walks you through using `Prisma` ORM with a `Neon` Postgres database in a Javascript project.
+We'll create a Node.js application, set up Prisma, and show how to run migrations using Prisma.

 ## Prerequisites